How Do I Build a Successful Employee Recognition Program?

 Develop a case for recognition

-Be sure to familiarize yourself with the research-based benefits of employee recognition and its effects on improved employee engagement, reduced turnover, increased productivity, boosted morale, and purpose.
+Be sure to familiarize yourself with the research-based benefits of employee recognition and its exhaustive effects on improved motivation, performance, retention, engagement, productivity, morale, and purpose.
 Then crunch some numbers!
 For example, you can use an employee turnover calculator to determine how much your business will save using an effective recognition program.

 How much does a good recognition program cost to administer?
 It might surprise you to learn that recognition programs don’t have to be expensive to be effective.
 81% of companies that include a recognition program in their budgets spend less than 1% of their payroll budgets on these programs.
 You should also account for the costs of any rewards.